Text & Traditions

 How to Sign Up

-The sign-up process with priority review for first-year programs and seminars begins on Thursday, May 16, 2024, at 4 p.m.
+The sign-up process with priority review for first-year programs and seminars begins on Monday, May 19, 2025, at 12 p.m.
 (CT).
-To participate in priority review, please submit your application in the first 24 hours after applications open or by Friday, May 17, 2024, at 4 p.m.
+To participate in priority review, please submit your application in the first 24 hours after applications open or by Tuesday, May 20, 2025, at 12 p.m.
 (CT).
 The link to the application form will be available on the First-Year Programs homepage during that time.
-You will need your WUSTL Key to apply.
+You will need your WashU Key to apply.

 First-Year Programs Homepage